Who Is This Credit Card Best For?

-- Good rewards earnings on restaurant and gas purchases: If you like to dine out, the Go card is a great pick: There aren’t many no-annual-fee cards that offer unlimited 3 points per $1 spent on dining.
-The handful of cards that do offer comparable rewards earning charge higher rates and fees.
-The card’s 2 points per $1 spent on gas earnings rate is less notable.
-However, if you usually spend $200 a month on gas, you’ll still earn nearly $50 worth of rewards annually just from filling up your tank.
+- Solid rewards rates: There aren’t many no-annual-fee cards that offer unlimited 3 points per $1 spent on dining.
+The handful that do offer comparable rewards often require applicants to have better credit and carry a higher interest rate.
+The card’s 2 points per $1 spent on gas earnings rate is less notable, but still decent.

-- Credit union membership restrictions: One of the biggest downsides to the Go Rewards card is that it’s so exclusive: If you can’t qualify for Navy Federal membership, then you won’t qualify for the Go Rewards card.
+- Military or Defense Department affiliation required: One of the biggest downsides to the Go Rewards card is that it’s so exclusive: If you don’t qualify for Navy Federal membership, you can’t get the Go Rewards card.

 Earning Points & Rewards

-Points are unlimited and, as long as your account is open, you don’t have to worry about them expiring if you decide to save them.
+You have unlimited earning potential with this card and, as long as your account is open, you don’t have to worry about your points expiring if you decide to save them.

-So, for example, if you save up 50,000 points, you can redeem them for $500 in cash or use them to book a $500 airplane ticket.
-With gift cards and merchandise, the value of your points may vary.
+If you use your points for cash, gift cards, and airfare, they’ll be worth a penny each, which is the standard.
+(So, for example, if you save up 50,000 points, you can redeem them for $500 in cash or use them to book a $500 airplane ticket.)
+With other options, like merchandise, the value of your points may vary.

 How to Get the Most Out Of This Card

 Your benefits will vary, depending on whether you’re given a Visa, Visa Signature, Mastercard, or World Mastercard.
-You may be offered one or more of the following benefits, which the editors of The Balance consider “excellent.”
+You may be offered one or more of the following benefits, which the editors of The Balance consider superior to typical card perks: